Policy Tracker

 Existing law, commencing July 1, 2026, requires manufacturers of autonomous vehicles that operate without a human operator physically present in the vehicle, except as provided, to comply with certain requirements, including, among other things, to maintain a dedicated emergency response telephone line that is available for emergency response officials, as defined, and to equip each autonomous vehicle with a 2-way voice communication device that enables emergency response officials that are near the vehicle to communicate effectively with a remote human operator, as specified.

-The bill would require any commercial autonomous vehicle operated without a human driver on a highway in this state to be equipped with a manual override system in the vehicle that allows local incident technicians, first responders, tow operators, and trained personnel to readily access an emergency steering wheel and manually steer, brake, and relocate the vehicle during an emergency, as specified.
-The bill would require an autonomous vehicle operator to provide manual override training and written guidance to local incident responders, first responders, and towing providers regarding the manual override system, including safe disabling, relocation, and communication procedures, as specified.
+The bill would require any commercial autonomous vehicle operated without a human driver on a highway in this state that is equipped with controls that allow someone physically present to drive the vehicle to be equipped with a manual override system in the vehicle that allows local incident technicians, emergency response officials, tow operators, and trained personnel to readily and safely disable the vehicle, place the vehicle in neutral gear to relocate it during an emergency, and turn off the vehicle.
+The bill would require an autonomous vehicle manufacturer to provide manual override training and written guidance to local incident responders, emergency response officials, and towing providers regarding the manual override system, including safe disabling, relocation, and communication procedures, as specified.
+For commercial autonomous vehicles that are not equipped with manual controls for completing the dynamic driving task, the bill would require autonomous vehicle manufacturers to ensure that remote assistants or remote drivers have the ability to place the autonomous vehicle in neutral to allow an emergency response official to move the vehicle, or to cause the autonomous vehicle to move as directed by an emergency response official, or to turn off the vehicle and have it remain stationary until otherwise directed by an emergency response official.

-The bill would require Office the Department of the California Highway Patrol (CHP) to establish a registration process for entities that wish to contract with autonomous vehicle operators to provide local incident technician services, as specified.
-The bill would require CHP, in conjunction with the Office of the State Fire Marshal, (CHP) to approve the manual override systems described above.
-The bill would also require the CHP to develop uniform guidelines and requirements for for, and to provide approval of, the training and written guidance described above and would require CHP to approve all manual override systems, training, and written guidance developed by required to be provided by autonomous vehicle operators pursuant to the above-described provisions.
-The bill would authorize the CHP to impose fees sufficient to cover the cost reasonable regulatory costs associated with administering these provisions.
+The bill would require the Department of the California Highway Patrol (CHP) to approve the manual override systems described above.
+The bill would also require the Commission on Peace Officer Standards and Training (POST) to develop uniform guidelines and requirements for, and to provide approval of, the training and written guidance required to be provided by autonomous vehicle manufacturers pursuant to the above-described provisions. manufacturers.
+The bill would authorize the CHP and POST to impose fees sufficient to cover the reasonable regulatory costs associated with administering these provisions.

-The bill would require autonomous vehicle operators to maintain specified data, including, among other things, information regarding assignments and staffing for remote assistants, remote drivers, and local incident technicians and response times and responses to emergency events, immobilizations, obstructions, accidents involving damage to persons or property, and requests from first responders.
-The bill would require autonomous vehicle operators to provide this data to the Department of Motor Vehicles and the Public Utilities Commission upon request.
-The bill would require autonomous vehicle operators to provide summary statistics showing the number of incidents in which manual control of commercial autonomous vehicles was necessary or control was exercised by remote assistants, remote drivers, or local incident technicians on a monthly basis to the department and commission, as specified.
+The bill would require autonomous vehicle manufacturers to maintain specified data, including, among other things, information regarding assignments and staffing for remote assistants, remote drivers, and local incident technicians and response times and responses to emergency events, immobilizations, obstructions, accidents involving damage to persons or property, and requests from emergency response officials. data on response times and responses to emergency events, immobilizations, obstructions, accidents involving damage to persons or property, and requests from emergency response officials.
+The bill would require autonomous vehicle manufacturers to provide this data to the Department of Motor Vehicles and the Public Utilities Commission upon request.
+The bill would require autonomous vehicle manufacturers to provide summary statistics showing the number of incidents in which manual control of commercial autonomous vehicles was necessary or control was exercised by remote assistants, remote drivers, or local incident technicians on a monthly basis to the department and commission, as specified.
 The bill would require the department and commission to post the summary statistics on their respective internet websites.

 Vote: MAJORITY Appropriation: NO Fiscal Committee: YES Local Program: NO